freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-libraries/react/define-an-html-class-in-jsx.md

 ---

 ## Description

 <section id='description'>

 Now that you're getting comfortable writing JSX, you may be wondering how it differs from HTML.

 So far, it may seem that HTML and JSX are exactly the same.

-One key difference in JSX is that you can no longer use the word <code>class</code> to define HTML classes.
-This is because <code>class</code> is a reserved word in JavaScript.
-Instead, JSX uses <code>className</code>.
+One key difference in JSX is that you can no longer use the word `class` to define HTML classes.
+This is because `class` is a reserved word in JavaScript.
+Instead, JSX uses `className`.

 In fact, the naming convention for all HTML attributes and event references in JSX become camelCase.
-For example, a click event in JSX is <code>onClick</code>, instead of <code>onclick</code>.
-Likewise, <code>onchange</code> becomes <code>onChange</code>.
+For example, a click event in JSX is `onClick`, instead of `onclick`.
+Likewise, `onchange` becomes `onChange`.
 While this is a subtle difference, it is an important one to keep in mind moving forward.

 </section>

 ## Instructions

 <section id='instructions'>

-Apply a class of <code>myDiv</code> to the <code>div</code> provided in the JSX code.
+Apply a class of `myDiv` to the `div` provided in the JSX code.

 </section>

 ## Tests

 <section id='tests'>

 ```yml